FREQUENTLY ASKED QUESTIONS - Forest School Playgroup

 The site is set within woodland, as such it is fairly rustic and the ground is uneven.
 The site was chosen due to ease of access from the gravel car park.
 It’s a short walk from the car park through the meadow to the site entrance.
 Once at the site there are the usual forest floor hazards such as tree roots, stumps and brambles.
 Buggies with larger wheels should be fine, but those with small wheels may struggle a little if the ground is wet or muddy.

-Please ensure that everyone (adults and children) attending an Outdoor Adventure Session are dressed appropriately for outdoor weather conditions.
+Please ensure that everyone (adults and children) attending a session are dressed appropriately for outdoor weather conditions.
 You may be refused entry to site if not appropriately dressed.
 Please only wear/bring items that you do not mind getting muddy and/or wet!

 Team Explore recommend the following kit list for winter: